didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 Ultimately, the academic cycle reveals a profound truth: innovation's essence lies not in technological tools or methodologies, but in how we organize collective thinking.
 When an organization systematically transcends the limitations of human cognition, breakthroughs emerge as naturally as water flowing downhill.

 This may explain why organizational culture and cognitive frameworks are recognized as paramount competitive advantages in today's swiftly evolving technological landscape.
-While algorithms may ultimately be outperformed, the academic cycle, once established, transforms into an inexhaustible source of innovation.
+While algorithms may ultimately be outperformed, the academic cycle, once established, transforms into an inexhaustible source of innovation

-The article's author, Wu Chenglin (Alexander Wu), created [MetaGPT](https://github.com/geekan/MetaGPT), which also demonstrates a complete academic cycle.
+The article's author, Chenglin Wu (Alexander Wu), created [MetaGPT](https://github.com/geekan/MetaGPT), which also demonstrates a complete academic cycle.
 They are not only the first multi-agent Coding Agents but have also published seven academic papers, ranking first and second in the LLM Agent field at ICLR 2024 and ICLR 2025, respectively.

 They have also launched a commercial product, MetaGPT X ([mgx.dev](https://mgx.dev/?utm_source=fablog)), showcasing how academic cycles can be implemented in practice.
 It is the world's first multi-agent Coding Agents product, achieving $1 million ARR just one month after its launch.
 This is the best proof of the effectiveness of the academic cycle.